w3c/wai-tutorials/source/index.html.erb.md

 ## All Tutorials

--   **[Images](images/index.html):** In this tutorial, you can learn how to make images accessible, including decorative, linked, and grouped images.
+-   **[Images](images/index.html):** Learn how to use images in an accessible way, including decorative, linked, and grouped images.

--   **[Tables](tables/index.html):** Find out how you can add structural information to tables so that assistive technology can identify those relationships.
+-   **[Tables](tables/index.html):** Find out how you can add structural information to tables so that assistive technology can identify the relationship between table headers and data.

 Additional tutorials are planned and will be added here once they are completed and reviewed.